Good afternoon :)

 Exchange-Based Liquidity

-Debt ETFs trade on NSE during market hours.
+Debt ETFs trade on the NSE during market hours.
 Prices change in real time based on market demand and supply, enabling buying and selling like regular shares.

 Predictable Structure